cap-js/docs/tools/cds-typer.md

 Make sure to add the quotes around the asterisk so your shell environment does not expand the pattern.

 ## Quickstart
-1. Make sure you have the [SAP CDS Language Support extension for VSCode](https://marketplace.visualstudio.com/items?itemName=SAPSE.vscode-cds) installed
+1. Make sure you have the [SAP CDS Language Support extension for VSCode](https://marketplace.visualstudio.com/items?itemName=SAPSE.vscode-cds) installed.
-2. In your project's root, execute `cds add typer`
+2. In your project's root, execute `cds add typer`.
-3. Install the newly added dev-dependency using `npm i`
+3. Install the newly added dev-dependency using `npm i`.
-4. Saving any _.cds_ file of your model from VSCode triggers the type generation process
+4. Saving any _.cds_ file of your model from VSCode triggers the type generation process.
 5. Model types now have to be imported to service implementation files by traditional imports of the generated files:

 ```js